We all need certain nutrients to stay happy and healthy.

 But do dog vitamins need to come from a supplement?

-Dog vitamins are a huge industry, but are they really necessary?
+Dog vitamins and supplements are a huge industry, but are they really necessary?

 After all, a good-quality dog supplement can cost as much as $70 a month.
 (Think of how many tennis balls that would buy!)
 Yes, your dog needs Vitamin K and magnesium in their diet, but do those nutrients have to come from a supplement?

 In this article, we’ll discuss the nutrients your dog needs, how to spot a nutrient deficiency, and how to decide if dog vitamins are the right choice.

 Do Dogs Need Vitamins?